|Trail Highlights:||Mountain views; panoramic views; wildflowers; berries

-From Mount Dickerman’s summit in the heart of the North Cascades, rugged mountain peaks stretch in every direction as far as the eye can see.
-The trail climbs steeply through heavy, mostly coniferous forest with tantalizing glimpses of the surrounding peaks until it clears the treeline, where sweeping alpine meadows yield truly expansive views until the mountain’s sway-backed summit and its 360-degree panorama are attained.
-Snow can linger on the mountain’s summit and meadows until at least July, when it briefly gives way to drifts of summer wildflowers.
-Be sure to check recent trip reports at the Additional Trail Info link above for information on current conditions.
+From Mount Dickerman’s summit in the heart of the North Cascades, scores of rugged mountain peaks stretch in every direction as far as the eye can see.
+The trail climbs steeply through heavy, mostly coniferous forest with tantalizing glimpses of the surrounding peaks until it clears the treeline, where sweeping alpine meadows yield increasingly expansive views until the mountain’s sway-backed summit and its 360-degree panorama are attained.
+Snow can linger on the mountaintop and meadows until at least July, when it briefly gives way to massive drifts of summer wildflowers.
+Be sure to check the “Additional Trail Info” links above for information on current conditions.
 Although Mount Dickerman is nestled in the southeastern crook of the Mountain Loop Highway, no trace of the road is seen or heard beyond the trailhead.
-However, the trail is a popular hiking destination; on weekends, be prepared to enjoy the summit’s views with at least a few other hikers.
+However, the trail is a popular hiking destination; on weekends, be prepared to enjoy the impressive views with at least a few other hikers.
 And, because the summit’s northern edge is bounded by sheer cliffs that plunge precipitously into the valley beyond, caution must be exercised to prevent potentially disastrous falls, especially with children.

-Here and there, wildflowers — and the butterflies that frequent them — fleck trailside forest clearings, including alpine leafybract asters (Symphyotrichum foliaceum) (upper left); sharptooth, or, Lyall’s angelicas (Angelica arguta) (upper right); edible thistles (Cirsium edule) (right), here, visited by what is likely one of many similar species of fritillary (Speyeria sp.) (lower left); and spear-leaf arnicas (Arnica longifolia) (lower right).
+Here and there, wildflowers — and the butterflies that frequent them — fleck the wayside forest clearings, including alpine leafybract asters (Symphyotrichum foliaceum) (upper left); sharptooth, or, Lyall’s angelicas (Angelica arguta) (upper right); edible thistles (Cirsium edule) (right), here, visited by what is likely one of many similar species of fritillary (Speyeria sp.) (lower left); and spear-leaf arnicas (Arnica longifolia) (lower right).
 Mount Dickerman Trail, September 14, 2014.

 Shortly before the trail reaches the mountaintop meadows, Mount Dickerman’s summit looms eastward far above the dwindling treetops.
 Take courage, for the trail arcs widely upward around the summit from the mountain’s southern slope, lessening the effect of the remaining elevation gain.
 Mount Dickerman Trail, September 14, 2014.

 During the alpine spring, swathes of yellow avalanche-lilies (Erythronium grandiflorum) carpet the mountainside.
-Here, the Monte Cristos lie beyond the flower-clad meadow, including Silver Tip Peak in the center and Lewis and Del Campo peaks on the right.
+Here, the Monte Cristos lie beyond the flower-clad meadow, including, from left to right along the far horizon, Cadet Peak, Gemini Peaks, Columbia Peak, Silver Tip Peak, Spire Mountain, Lewis Peak, and Del Campo Peak.
 Mount Dickerman Trail, July 11, 2009.